Kondo overscreening in the presence of superconductivity: The Model

 In the language of the renormalization group (RG), the model Eq.~\eqref{modelham} presented here is characterized by two coupling constants, both of them flowing under the action of the RG.
 Their weak coupling flow can be extracted perturbatively, but to determine their full structure, we need information provided by the exact solution.
 The RG flow diagrams are given by the RG equations

-obtained from the exact solution in Appendix \ref{RGderivation} in an unconventional cutoff scheme where the UV cut-off is imposed in the fully interacting theory \cite{andrei1983solution}.
+obtained from weak-coupling perturbation theory or from the exact solution in Appendix \ref{RGderivation} \footnote{The exact RG equations obtained from the Bethe Ansatz solution are expressed in an unconventional cutoff scheme where the UV cut-off is imposed in the fully interacting theory.
+However, at weak coupling, both schemes coincide \cite{andrei1983solution}.}.
 Since $\beta(g)$ is always negative, $g$ always flows to the strong coupling where the Hamiltonian Eq.\eqref{modelham} gains mass via dimensional transmutation.
 In contrast, $\beta(J)$ can change sign depending on the relative strengths of $J$ and $g$; therefore $J$ flows to strong coupling where the impurity is overscreened by many body Kondo cloud only when $J\gg g$, but for $J\ll g$ it flows back to weak coupling, as shown in Fig.~\ref{fig:RGplot-plot}, and the impurity is not screened.
 In intermediate regimes where $g\sim J$, there exist two phases.
 One we call the zero mode phase, where the impurity is still overscreened by the many-body cloud, but a unique zero-energy boundary excitation is given by an isolated boundary string solution of the Bethe Ansatz equations.
-Further, there exists another phase that we call the YSR phase \footnote{Similar to the Yu-Shiba-Rushinov phase in BCS superconductors}, where the impurity is no longer screened in the ground state, but there is elementary boundary excitation where a single particle in an edge localized bound mode screens the impurity.
-The phases correspond to definite ranges of the RG invariant $d(J,g)$
+Further, there exists another phase that we call the YSR phase, which is similar to the Yu-Shiba-Rusinov phase in BCS superconductors, where the impurity is no longer screened in the ground state, but there is an elementary boundary excitation where a single particle in an edge-localized bound mode screens the impurity.